 We hope you have enjoyed reading over this guide, and it has helped you create a better meal plan for your pet.
 Feed your gecko using the chart above or by following the two crickets for every inch rule to prevent your pet from becoming obese.
 Order your insects in advance so you can properly gut load them before feeding and remember to dust them with calcium and a multivitamin each time.

-If we have helped you provide a higher quality meal for your pet, please share this guide to feeding Leopard Geckos on Facebook and Twitter.
+If we have helped you provide a higher quality meal for your pet, please share this guide to feeding leopard geckos with your friends.

 Featured Image Credit: ryomaQ, Shutterstock